KaoutharTa/Event-Driben-Architecture-with-KAFKA/README.md

 - **Java**
 - **Maven**
 - **HTML/CSS** (for the web application)
-- **React.js or Vanilla JavaScript** (for front-end if applicable)

-## Setup Instructions
-To set up the application, follow these steps:

-1. **Clone the Repository**:
-   Obtain the project files by cloning the repository from GitHub.

-2. **Kafka Setup**:
-   Follow the Kafka setup steps outlined above.

-3. **Docker Setup**:
-   Ensure Docker is installed.
-Navigate to the project directory containing the `docker-compose.yml` file and launch the services.

-4. **Run the Spring Boot Application**:
-   The application can be executed using your IDE or Maven.

-## Endpoints
-The application provides the following endpoints:

-- **Publish Page Event**:
-  - `POST /publish/{topic}/{name}`: Publishes a new `PageEvent` message to the specified Kafka topic.

-- **Analytics**:
-  - `GET /analytics`: Fetches real-time analytics data as a stream.

 ## Testing the Application
 To test the application, Kafka console tools can be used to produce and consume messages.